isabelc/edd-software-specs/README.md

 To enable it, fill in the `Date of Last Update` field for a download.
 If that field is blank, no Specs table will show up for that download, and Microdata will not be altered for that download.

-**Compatible with EDD Versions plugin**

-If you have the EDD Versions plugin active, the version meta field from that plugin will take precedence.

-Download the plugin from WordPress: [EDD - Software Specs](http://wordpress.org/extend/plugins/easy-digital-downloads-software-specs/)
+Download the plugin from WordPress: [EDD - Software Specs](http://wordpress.org/plugins/easy-digital-downloads-software-specs/)

 Frequently Asked Questions